wp-plugins/string-locator/readme.txt

 3. You will find the String Locator option under then `Tools` menu

 == Frequently asked questions ==

+= Will Smart-Scan guarantee my site is safe when making edits? = Although it will do it's best at detecting incorrect usage of the commonly used symbols (parenthesis, brackets and braces), there is no guarantee every possible error is detected.
+The best safe guard is to keep consistent backups of your site (even when not making edits).

 == Screenshots ==